 The Symphony Society serves as the administrative body for the Orchestra and is governed by an elected Board of Directors.
 Members of the Society are those patrons and businesses who make particular annual financial contributions to the organization.
 The Society is an affiliate of the Arts Council of Brazos Valley, a member of the Texas Association of Symphony Orchestras, and of the League of American Orchestras.
 An auxiliary organization, The Friends Association of the Symphony Orchestra (FASO), was formed in 1984.

 The Brazos Valley Symphony Orchestra was founded as a community orchestra comprised of volunteer musicians from Bryan-College Station and throughout the Brazos Valley, as well as Texas A&M students, faculty, and staff.
 In September 2005, a two-year plan was initiated to pay all musicians and become a per-service orchestra.

 After 25 years of operations with a heavily involved working board, a major goal for 2007-2008 was to find a professional administrator for the Orchestra as well as funding to support the position.
 In September 2007 that goal was fulfilled.
-Dr. Mary Koeninger currently serves as the Executive Director.
+Sandra Castanon currently serves as the Interim Executive Director.

 Providing opportunities for young women to enhance their social skills, be exposed to and support the Brazos Valley Symphony Orchestra and its patrons, and practice being a lady.

 The BVSO could not exist without the tireless work of these dedicated individuals, our essential leaders.